InfoQ is community driven, and created by professionals just like you for people like you. The most important part of a community is YOU.

 If you are interested in becoming an InfoQ editor, please send us a message telling us a little bit about yourself, what areas you are interested in, and how you would cover those topics.

-Do you have an idea you could express in 30-80 pages?
-A mini-book is a quick way to get published and provides you more visibility than a standard long book.
+Do you have an idea you could express in 30 to 80 pages?
+A minibook is a quick way to get published and provides you with more visibility than a standard long book.
 Please view our minibook guidelines.

-InfoQ.com is a practitioner-driven community service whose purpose is to facilitate the spread of knowledge and innovation in enterprise software development.
+InfoQ.com is a practitioner-driven community service whose purpose is to help progressive software development teams adopt new technologies and practices.
 As editors and practitioners, we work towards this common purpose by participating in a member-driven editorial process to share knowledge via news, articles, interviews, conferences, and more.

 Best, not first.
-We are not a "breaking news" site; it's OK to publish something a few days after an announcement, as we gather material to tell the story in greater depth.
+We are not a "breaking news" site; it's okay to publish something a few days after an announcement, after we gather material to tell the story in greater depth.